astrocatalogs/astrocats/README.md

 ```

 Astrocats will soon be listed on PyPi, at which point the install instructions will involve pip and a setup script, for now the install must be performed manually.

+# To Do
+- Introduce SCHEMA (with validation) for existing schema structure
+- Enhancements to existing SCHEMA structure (in particular, lists of values instead of only individuals)
+- Producer class integration.
+- Speed.
+SNe import takes ~13 hours.
+Also memory issues.